nilsmorozs/uwa-channel-model/README.md

 Required software:

 1) MATLAB (tested on R2015a and R2018b)
-2) Bellhop (M. Porter's Acoustics Toolbox: https://oalib-acoustics.org/AcousticsToolbox/)
+2) Bellhop (part of Acoustics Toolbox: https://oalib-acoustics.org/AcousticsToolbox/)
-   - Requires the latest version available to date (downloaded 23 Jan 2020)
+   - The version used in our work (downloaded 17 Feb 2020, last modified 6 Jul 2018)
-   - The installation requires a FORTRAN compiler (e.g. gfortran on Linux-based systems)
+   - The installation requires a FORTRAN compiler (e.g. _gfortran_ on Linux-based systems)
-   - Please consult the 'index.htm' file at the Acoustics Toolbox root directory and the 'bellhop-installation-notes.pdf' provided by us for BELLHOP installation instructions
+   - Please consult the _index.htm_ file at the Acoustics Toolbox root directory and the _bellhop-installation-notes.pdf_ provided by us for BELLHOP installation instructions

 ********
 ## Contents